arkhitech/redmine_update_reminder/README.md

 ### General settings

-The intervals of periodic notifications for different priorities are specified in general settings.
+The intervals of Periodic Notifications for different priority types are specified in General Settings.

 ### In work / Feedback

-The recipients of periodic notifications about the issues with the statuses "In work" and "Feedback" are specified on these tabs.
+These tabs contain recipients of the Periodic Notifications with the "In work" and "Feedback" statuses.

 ### Unassigned / Assigned to the group

-On this tab, one should specify recipients of periodic notifications about the issues
+This tab contains recipients of the Periodic Notifications that are:

-* without the designated assigner
+* not assigned to anyone
 * assigned to the group

 ### Overdue / Without a due date

-On this tab, one should specify recipients of periodic notifications about the issues
+This tab contains recipients of the Periodic Notifications that are:

-* the due date of which is in the past
+* overdue
-* with an unspecified due date
+* with unspecified due date

 # Author of the Plugin